awsdocs/aws-doc-sdk-examples/.doc_gen/readmes/README.md

 ```

 Depending on how you have Python installed and on your operating system,
-the commands may vary slightly, for example on Windows use `py` in place of
+the commands might vary slightly.
+For example, on Windows, use `py` in place of
 `python` and uses backslashes in the `venv` path.

 ## Generate a README